© 2017 PLP Architecture

 The location for the new Francis Crick Institute is highly significant: rather than being banished to the outskirts of the city, the building faces St Pancras International Station - one of the main points of arrival into the UK and sits next to the British Library - one the world’s most revered institutions.

+PLP was selected in 2010 to collaborate with HOK in shaping the building’s distinctive form and striking architectural expression.
 Our approach was to lift the laboratory building as an architectural typology to the status of a major civic institution, equal in standing to the two adjacent landmarks.
 Whilst conventional laboratories are generally inward looking and defensive, we conceived the building as a deliberately transparent and public place.
 We extended the street inside, organized key functions around it and maximised the potential for interaction between it and the inner life of the building.
 The resulting configuration acknowledges that research is as much about interaction and social life as it is about lab work.

 The Francis Crick Institute